FashionFreedom/Seamly2D/README.md

 Valentina / LibreFashion
 ====================

-Valentina / LibreFashion uses couture and bespoke pattern techniques with time-saving, digital workflows to create reusable, scalable, sharable patterns with perfect fit.
+Valentina / LibreFashion creates reusable, scalable, sharable patterns with perfect fit using couture and bespoke pattern techniques.
+Valentina / LibreFashion saves designers and patternmakers time and improves quality by redefining patterns as accurate, reusable parametric CAD engineering documents.

 Designers have complete control of the patternmaking process.
-Each reusable pattern can use multi-size tables for boutique sizing *and* individual measurements for custom-fit.
+Each reusable, scalable pattern can use multi-size tables for boutique sizing *and* individual measurements for custom-fit.

 Valentina / LibreFashion is open source software with GPLv3+ license.
 It is available for Windows, OSX, and Linux.
+Valentina / LibreFashion has an active, friendly user forum at https://forum.valentina-project.org

 Supported platforms:
    * Windows XP SP2 (32-bit) or later